 The average banking customer is saturated with choices, available at the press of a button.
 In this scenario, specially the younger generation of customers, have no qualms about exercising those options the minute they experience dissatisfaction with a service provider.

-Digital marketing companies suggest a three-pronged approach which they call the Three Pillars.
-All three imply a very high level of data fluency within the bank, at all levels, with all personnel and with the plethora of touchpoints and interactions between the entity and the customer.
+Digital marketing companies suggest a three-pronged approach called Three Pillars.
+These three pillar, user experience, consistency and personalization will require, amongst other things, a high level of data fluency within the bank, across all departments, touchpoints and interactions between the entity and the customer.

 Back to basics.
 UX.

 This leads to the second pillar which is consistency across the digital experience.
-Most of today's customers are constantly connected, app-aware and knowledgeable about what to expect from their devices.
+Today, most customers are constantly connected, app-aware and knowledgeable about what they can do from their devices.

 The third pillar is described as personalization.
-This means prioritizing the human dimension over the corporate.
-Collating vast amounts of data on customer behavior but being able to distinguish the subtleties within a given population of customers.
+This means prioritizing the individual dimension over its group.
+Collating vast amounts of data on customer behavior but being able to distinguish the subtleties within a given population of similar customers.

 Today the moniker, “market segment” gets off on the wrong foot, reducing a group of individuals to a thing, a segment.
 Somehow banks have to remember that, on the receiving end of all this expensive technology, is a complex individual, a human being.
-The digital experience of the customer must be integrated into the messaging he receives back and with the information, he has given.
+The digital experience of the customer must take into account the information he has provided, so that the message he receives is relevant.

-Here you'll learn about a real case of personalized omnichannel campaign using our marketing automation platform
+Learn about a real case of a campaign run on our platform: